Giant Stratolaunch aircraft lifts off from California

-LOS ANGELES (AP) — A giant six-engine aircraft with the world’s longest wingspan took off from California on its first flight Saturday.
+LOS ANGELES (AP) — A giant six-engine aircraft with the world’s longest wingspan landed its first flight after some two hours in the air Saturday.

 The behemoth, twin-fuselage Stratolaunch jet lifted off from Mojave Air and Space Port and climbed into the desert sky 70 miles (112 kilometers) north of Los Angeles.